 Instead, you’ll be treated to boho chic decor along with incredible views of the city.
 Not to mention the coolest tile floors I’ve ever seen!
-There’s a reason it’s always on my list of the most Instagram-worthy restaurants in London.
+There’s a reason it’s always on my list of the most Instagrammable restaurants in London.

 St. Paul’s Cathedral

 You can tour the inside of the cathedral, but make sure to appreciate the exterior, too.
 You can also ascend 528 steps to the top of the cathedral where you can visit the Golden Gallery.

 One of the best places to see the outside of St. Paul’s Cathedral is by walking across the Millennium Bridge to the south side of the Thames.
-Turn around halfway, and you’ll have a very cool photo opp of old meets new in London.
+Turn around halfway across Millennium Bridge, and you’ll have a very cool photo opportunity of old meets new in London.

-Across the bridge on the other side of the Thames is the Tate Modern, another one of London’s gems.
+Across the bridge on the south bank of the Thames is the Tate Modern, another one of London’s gems.
 The Tate is absolutely worth a visit, especially if modern art is up your alley.
 Even better?
 Entry is free!

 You can get your tickets to the viewing area online ahead of time.
 Afterwards, make your way to dinner at one of the chic restaurants in the building.
 I would recommend either Aqua Shard or Hutong.

 Get an early start this morning with breakfast in Notting Hill.
-London’s most picturesque neighborhood is filled with candy-colored houses and dreamy private gardens, so wandering through it is a real treat.
+Notting Hill is London’s most picturesque neighborhood, filled with candy-colored houses and dreamy private gardens, so wandering through it is a real treat.